A Proven Champion for Middle and Southwest Georgia

 Over the years he has also worked to increase small business lending, provide tax relief to Americans at all income levels, eliminate the burdensome estate tax, and close tax loopholes that send American jobs overseas.
 In order to restore the nation’s economic security, Congressman Bishop has supported a Balanced Budget Constitutional Amendment; legislation to require any new spending by Congress to be offset by spending cuts and/or enhancing revenues; caps on discretionary spending; and reforming defense procurement and weapons acquisition.

 Bishop has pushed through many initiatives of special concern to the Second District.
-He he has secured well over $10 billion dollars in federal grants and loans for communities throughout the Second District, making the area one of the nation’s leaders in qualifying for federal community development funding.
-He has also spearheaded billions in disaster relief funding for rural communities, farmers, and small towns and medium0-sized cities that have been impacted by recent tornadoes, floods, and hurricanes.
+He has secured well over $10 billion dollars in federal grants and loans for communities throughout the Second District, making the area one of the nation’s leaders in qualifying for federal community development funding.
+He has also spearheaded billions in disaster relief funding for rural communities, farmers, and small towns and medium-sized cities that have been impacted by recent tornadoes, floods, and hurricanes.

 He has also spearheaded legislation to name the new U.S. Courthouse in Albany for civil rights attorney C.B.
 King and legislation to rename the main post office in Albany for Dr. Walter Carl Gordon, Jr. He has supported bills to expand and improve the Andersonville and Jimmy Carter Historic Sites, as well as efforts to sustain and build new structures at the Second District’s military installations, including Fort Benning in Columbus and the Marine Corps Logistics Base (MCLB) in Albany.
 He supported the minting of a commemorative coin honoring the United States Army Infantry, with a portion of the proceeds supporting Columbus’ National Infantry Museum and Soldier Center.